stackrox/collector/docs/references.md

 Mainly used in case of network-related performance degradation.
 The default is false.

+* `ROX_PROCESSES_LISTENING_ON_PORT`: Instructs Collector to add information about the originator process on all network listening-endpoint objects.
+The default is false.

 NOTE: Using environment variables is a preferred way of configuring Collector, so if you're adding a new configuration knob, keep this in mind.